1qqru/exocore/_scrapbook/2022-12-superflat-01---foundations-of-otaku-culture.md

 ### The First Generation of Otakus

-## Gatekeeping: Degenarecy as self-defense and Otaku as an anticulture
+## Gatekeeping: Degeneracy as self-defense and Otaku as an anticulture

 ### Spirited Away wins Best Animated Feature